By Nataushia Miller

 At that moment, it became clear to me that I had become a slave to money.
 Yeah, I appeared to include the LORD on my income-building excursions with my religious talk, but from the depths of my heart, the LORD was not in the equation at all whatsoever.
 For the Word of God says, “Keep your lives free from the love of money and be content with what you have; for He said, I will never leave you or forsake you.
 So, we can say with confidence; the Lord is my helper; I will not be afraid.
 What can anyone do to me?”
 (Hebrews 13:5-6 NRSV).
 I had to shift; I had to repent.
 I needed to return to my first Love in my life regarding money.

 How did I follow through with my repentance?
-Since the Bible tells us that RD is our God who gives us the ability to create wealth (Deuteronomy 8:17-20), I conducted an in-depth word study on the word wealth in October 2015.
+Since the Bible tells us that it is God who gives us the ability to create wealth (Deuteronomy 8:17-20), I conducted an in-depth word study on the word wealth in October 2015.
 As I allowed the Holy Spirit to renew my mind about wealth as a noun is a state of being, I came to know and believe with conviction in my heart that I AM THE MONEY!